-Are You Pregnant with Your Second Child and Feel Exhausted?
+How to Beat Exhaustion If You Are Pregnant with Your Second Child

-On top of that, your body is being flooded with the hormone progesterone.
+On top of that, your body is flooded with the hormone progesterone.
 Progesterone prepares the uterine lining for implantation and growth.
-This hormone creates multiple other physiologic changes but one of the side effects of progesterone is fatigue.
+This hormone creates multiple other physiologic changes, but one of the side effects of progesterone is fatigue.

 It is always better to be able to plan for a future pregnancy.
-That way you can have your blood count checked prior to pregnancy, and if you are anemic, you can supplement with iron to bring your blood count back to normal.
-In addition, you should know that a daily exercise routine is actually an energy booster.
+That way, you can have your blood count checked before pregnancy, and if you are anemic, you can supplement with iron to bring your blood count back to normal.
+In addition, a daily exercise routine is actually an energy booster.

 In addition, many women stop drinking coffee or other caffeinated beverages altogether.
-Rapid withdrawal of caffeine can result in headaches and fatigue.
+Rapid withdrawal from caffeine can result in headaches and fatigue.
 Complete caffeine cessation is not necessary.
-Studies involving thousands of women have revealed that caffeine in moderation is safe in pregnancy.
-The studies indicate no untoward effects when caffeine use is less than 200 mg per day.
-To give you some perspective, a brewed eight ounce cup of coffee has an average of 137 mg of caffeine.
-Instant coffee has only 76 mg.
-Eight ounces of brewed tea has 48 mg of caffeine and 12 ounces of a caffeinated soft drink has an average of 37 mg.
+Moderate caffeine consumption (<200 mg/day) does not appear to be a major contributing factor to miscarriage or preterm birth.
+The relationship of caffeine to growth restriction remains undetermined and it remains unclear whether there is a correlation between high caffeine intake and miscarriage.
+To give you some perspective, a brewed eight-ounce cup of coffee has an average of 137 mg of caffeine, and instant coffee has only 76 mg.
+Eight ounces of brewed tea has 48 mg of caffeine, and 12 ounces of a caffeinated soft drink has an average of 37 mg.

 In summary, fatigue in pregnancy is normal.
-It can be exacerbated by having other children at home or by having a job that prevents resting during the day.
-Pre-pregnancy preparation is key, including maintaining a normal blood count, staying well hydrated, and having an exercise program, as exercise can create increased energy stores.
-If you are able to tolerate your vitamins at the beginning of pregnancy, you should continue them.
+It can be exacerbated by having other children at home or by having a job preventing rest during the day.
+Pre-pregnancy preparation is key, including maintaining a normal blood count, staying well hydrated, and having an exercise program, as exercise can increase energy stores.
+If you can tolerate your vitamins at the beginning of pregnancy, you should continue them.
 Create rest periods during the day to regenerate energy stores.
 If you routinely have caffeine during the day, you can be relieved to know that you do not have to stop all caffeine cold turkey.

 Schedule an appointment with Dr. Benjamin Dorton.